-When you or your covered family members have other medical coverage, or receive care or services that would also be covered by workers' compensation or automobile medical benefits (including but not limited to personal injury protection and medical payments), US Family Health Plan has a legal right to recover some of the costs of your care.
+If you or your US Family Health Plan-covered family members have other medical coverage, or you receive care or services that would also be covered by workers' compensation or automobile medical benefits, US Family Health Plan has a legal right to recover some of the costs of your care.
 In fact, US Family Health Plan is the secondary payer to any other health insurance you might have, except Medicare and Medicaid.

-The Coordination of Benefits provision does not deny you any benefits to which you are entitled, nor does it reduce your benefits.
-It is intended to ensure that duplicate payments are not made.
+This Coordination of Benefits provision doesn't deny you any benefits you're entitled to or reduce your benefits.
+It's intended to make sure that duplicate payments aren't made.
 All the health care expenses covered by the Plan are subject to this provision.